Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

-If listening to your favorite music can enhance awareness, memory and increase the consciousness level, then you must have it every day.
-It can increase your focus level, gives you better recall of information, and be more attentive.
-This will lead to better assimilation of information.
+If listening to your favorite music enhances awareness, memory and increases the consciousness level, then do this on a daily basis.
+This can increase your focus level, gives a better recall of information, and be more attentive.
+It will lead to better assimilation of information.

-One of the effects of music on the brain is an increase in productivity and this subject was extensively researched.
+One of the effects of music on the brain is an increase in productivity.
+This subject was extensively researched.